Family reunification for refugees

 In 2018 the right to family reunification was effectively abolished for beneficiaries of subsidiary protection and was replaced with a provision according to which 1,000 relatives shall be granted a visa to enter Germany each month.[34]
 This means that the privileged conditions that apply to family reunification for refugees do not apply to beneficiaries of subsidiary protection and have been replaced with a ‘humanitarian clause’ which places family reunification at the discretion of the authorities.
 As such, the beneficiary of subsidiary protection does not have a right to family reunification.
 Instead, the family members need to apply themselves for reunification and the decision is at the discretion of the authorities.

 This is regulated in Section 36a of the Residence Act, according to which only members of the ‘immediate family’ (spouses, registered partners, minor unmarried children, parents of unaccompanied children) are eligible for family reunification.
-In order to be included in the monthly quota of 1,000 visa, ‘humanitarian reasons’ shall be decisive, which are listed in the law as follows:
+In order to be included in the monthly quota of 1,000 visas, ‘humanitarian reasons’ shall be decisive, which are listed in the law as follows:

 - Long duration of separation of family members,